Karen-Najafzadeh/Unity-Internship-Learning-Documentation/Design-Patterns/Observer-Pattern/README.md

 The **Observer Pattern** is a powerful tool for building event-driven systems in Unity.
 It promotes modular, maintainable, and scalable code, making it an essential design pattern for any Unity developer! 🚀

 ---

+Let me know if you'd like me to add diagrams or additional examples! 😊